How Negotiation Skills Helped Me Deal with Sexism in the Tech Industry

 Who benefits when you keep yourself small?

-I posed this question to the audience of women and non-binary technologists at Write Speak Code conference in Portland, Oregon this past Saturday.
+I posed this question to the audience of women and non-binary technologists at Write Speak Code conference.

 Answers bubbled up from the crowd:

 But let's face it.
 Bias is real, and so is the pressure to keep you and your paycheck small.

 Of numerous and seemingly endless stories emerging about inequality, bias and sexism in the tech industry, Ellen Pao's story is one that deeply resonates with me.

 Ellen Pao is a former VC at one of the top firms in Silicon Valley.
 In 2012, she sued her employer for gender discrimination.
 Instead of staying quiet, she spoke up.
 Instead of staying small, she took up the fight.
 She didn't win, but she retained the right to tell her story.